Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-14

 So there you have it—what little informationI could find on the Wei/Jin and Northern/Southern Dynasties.
 I know this one was a bit spotty, but we truly don't have a lot of information on it—often Wei/Jin Dynasty clothing is confused with Wei/Jin Style, which is a style of guzhuang without historical basis often woven into hanfu, often beautiful and ethereal.
-Just make sure not to misinterpret Wei/Jin Style as being from the Wei/Jin Dynasty, and in mind that we only have about three restored pieces of clothing to represent several hundred years of history, so we're constantly making corrections to our interpretationss of ancient culture.
+Just make sure not to misinterpret Wei/Jin Style as being from the Wei/Jin Dynasty, and keep in mind that we only have about three restored pieces of clothing to represent several hundred years of history, so we're constantly making corrections to our interpretationss of ancient .
 You can look forward to a more detailed examination of some Song Dynasty tombs coming up next!

 hanfu dress